FlipsideCrypto/polygon-models/models/doc_descriptions/blocks/poly_extra_data.md

 {% docs poly_extra_data %}

-Any data included by the miner for a given block.
+Any data included by the validator for a given block.

 {% enddocs %}